strawbwiees/Khit/README.md

 ### ⚙️ Settings & Player Statistics

-Khit includes a settings menu where players can view their game progress and manage their saved data.
+khit! includes a settings menu where players can view their game progress and manage their saved data.

 - **Statistics Tracking**
   - View total games played